mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ## Configure subpages {#configure-subpages}

-You can add as many subpages as needed.
-For example, you can create a 'thank you' page that will display once the users submit the form.
-You can also define an error page that will be called if a problem occurs with the landing page.
+You can add up to 2 subpages.
+For example, you can create a 'thank you' page that will display once the users submit the form, and you can define an error page that will be called if a problem occurs with the landing page.

 To define the subpage settings, follow the steps below.